 Finally, Cochrane addresses his preferred subject: the RCT.
-He writes with great and justified praise of the work of Austin Bradford Hill, suggests a ‘Bradford Award’ for the best medical statistics paper.
+He writes with great and justified praise of the work of Austin Bradford Hill, suggesting a ‘Bradford Award’ for the best medical statistics paper.
 Incidentally, Hill might have preferred a Hill Prize, as the “Bradford” was a late addition to his moniker to distinguish himself from the Nobel laureate physiologist Archibald Hill.
 Bradford Hill was always known as Tony, never Austin, but the Tony Award for Medical Statistics might provoke confusion.

 “The basic idea, like most good things, is very simple.
 The RCT approaches the problem of the comparability of the two groups the other way round.
 The idea is not to worry about the characteristics of the patients, but to be sure that the division of the patients into two groups is done by some method independent of human choice, i.e. by allocating according to some simple numerical device […] In this way the characteristics of the patients are randomized between the two groups, and it is possible to test the hypothesis that one treatment is better than another and express the results in the form of the probability of the differences found being due to chance or not.” (p.22)